berylliumsec/nebula/README.md

 ![Model Selection](/images/model_selection.png)

-Search by keywords: By leveraging this feature, users can input keywords—such as port numbers or protocol names—and obtain command suggestions to identify vulnerabilities related to that specific protocol
+Search by keywords: By leveraging this feature, users can input keywords—such as port numbers or protocol names—and obtain command suggestions to identify vulnerabilities related to that specific protocol.

 ![Search](/images/search.png)

+## Contributing

+Should you encounter inaccuracies in the model's responses to your natural language prompts, or face any other challenges, we kindly request that you create an issue to document the specifics.
+Your feedback is invaluable to our continuous improvement efforts.